 Why is your roasted coffee so much more expensive than your unroasted coffee?

 --We’re still quite a bit cheaper than most micro-roasters, but roasting coffee is an expensive process.
 First of all, when you roast coffee, it loses up to 20% of its weight.
 Add the equipment expense, maintenance, gas and electric to run the roaster, general business expenses, and the labor spent roasting and packaging it.
 Add the cost of packaging, labels, delivery, and marketing.
-Add a touch more for quality control (it can take several batches of bad coffee before you find the perfect roast level) and a touch of profit, and it all adds up.
+Add a touch more for quality control (it can take several batches of bad coffee before you find the perfect roast level) -- it all adds up.